jefferyq2/ae5-rstudio/README.md

 source activate r351
 conda install r-shiny
 ```
-Once your are satisfied with the results, the `conda list --export` command can be used
+Once you are satisfied with the results, the `conda list --export` command can be used
 to generate the text file you need for the instructions above; e.g.
 ```
 conda list --export > r351.txt
 ```

+_NOTE:_ In previous versions of this extension, the `anaconda-project` tool would not
+be available for execution inside the R terminal unless it was added to the custom
+enviromnent.
+This is no longer necessary, because `anaconda-project` has been added
+to the system `PATH`.

 ### 2. Modify the deployment to point to the new image